 - Think twice before sharing links from competitors.
 You might find a perfect blog post, but you don’t want to unintentionally send customers to the website of a competitor offering similar products or services.

-Social media has a lot to offer — but you should be thoughtful about how you use it.
 Finding the best content to share on social media is just one part of having a social media strategy.
 If you don’t have the time to dedicate yourself to your online marketing strategy, we’re always here to help!

 Last Updated 7/17/18; Originally Published 4/16/15.